abpframework/abp/docs/en/Community-Articles/2024-05-10-Sentiment-Analysis-within-ABP-Based-Application/POST.md

 }
 ```

-The `CheckAsync` method is where we need to make the sentiment analysis and detect if the comment contains a spam content or not.
-If it's spam, then we should throw an [UserFriendlyException](https://docs.abp.io/en/abp/latest/Exception-Handling#user-friendly-exception) and notify the user that the comment should be updated and should not be contain any spam content.
+The `CheckAsync` method is where we need to make the sentiment analysis and detect if the comment contains spam content or not.
+If it's spam, then we should throw a [UserFriendlyException](https://docs.abp.io/en/abp/latest/Exception-Handling#user-friendly-exception) and notify the user that the comment should be updated and should not contain any spam content.

 #### Spam Detection

-Before, making the spam check, we should have a dataset to train a machine-learning model and add the `Microsoft.ML` package into our project.
-For that purpose, I search in the [Kaggle](https://www.kaggle.com/) for spam datasets, found the **Spam-Mail-Detection-Dataset** from Kaggle and downloaded the csv file to use in my application.
+Before, making the spam check, we should have a dataset to train a machine-learning model and add `Microsoft.ML` package into our project.
+For that purpose, I searched in [Kaggle](https://www.kaggle.com/) for spam datasets, found the **Spam-Mail-Detection-Dataset** from Kaggle, and downloaded the csv file to use in my application.
 Therefore, [you should also download the dataset from the link and put it under the **/ML/Data/spam_data.csv** directory of the `*.Web` project](https://github.com/EngincanV/SentimentAnalysisDemo/blob/master/src/SentimentAnalysisDemo.Web/ML/Data/spam_data.csv).

-Here is how our dataset is look like (0 -> not spam / 1 -> spam):
+Here is what our dataset looks like (**0 -> not spam / 1 -> spam**):

 | Category | Message |
 |----------|---------|